March 30, 2022 Aquatic Courses

 - Never leave a child alone in or around a pool, whether it’s an inflatable pool or another type of children’s pool.
 An adult should be within the arm’s reach of babies and toddlers, offering constant supervision.
 An adult should be paying consistent attention to older kids and be free of distractions.
 The adult in charge must be able to swim.

-Note: Lifeguards are great to have around in an emergency, but they are accountable for many youngsters at once.
+Note: Having Lifeguard training is great to have around in an emergency, but they are accountable for many youngsters at once.
 Always supervise your children, or make sure a responsible adult watches them at your request.

 - Children of all ages must take swimming lessons from a professional.
 Teaching your child to swim, on the other hand, does not guarantee that they will be safe in the water.